pradeepsabic/KnowledgePilot/README.md

   RAGAs framework for Retrieval-Augmented Generation pipeline evaluation using a ground-truth JSON file.

 #Deployment Instructions
-Clone the repository
+-Clone the repository
-Set up Python environment
+-Set up Python environment
-Configure environment variables
+-Configure environment variables
-Run backend API uvicorn app.main:app --reload OpenWebUI should be configured separately to connect with the backend API
+-Run backend API uvicorn app.main:app --reload -OpenWebUI should be configured separately to connect with the backend API